 Designated Hero: Allen.
-Granted, no one in the show was even remotely likeable but he takes the cake; he's rude, lecherous, arrogant and manipulative, and we're apparently supposed to think he's funny and someone we should root for.
+Granted, almost no one in the show was even remotely likeable but he takes the cake; he's rude, lecherous, arrogant and manipulative, and we're apparently supposed to think he's funny and someone we should root for.

 Ensemble Darkhorse: Julie and Jeremy, for being rather sympathetic.
 Also, Sheila, Allen Gregory's biological mom, except not really, for her being a competent mom and humiliating Allen Gregory.

 Fridge Horror: There's a lot of this in the De Longpre household: Richard basically blackmailed a straight man into being his lover.
 And Allen Gregory just assumes that this is what relationships are like.